easynet-world/7132-easy-kafka-accessor/README.md

 * ❌ No manual topic subscription
 * ❌ No configuration boilerplate
 * ❌ No complex Kafka setup code
+* ❌ No manual topic creation
 * ✅ Just create a processor file and implement one function
+* ✅ Topics are automatically created when you send messages

 ## 📋 **Usage Examples**